 (6) Quassapaug Lake, Middlebury, Woodbury.
-The closed season for fishing shall be from midnight on the last day of February through 6:00 a.m. on the second Saturday in April.
 Ice fishing is prohibited.
 The daily creel limit for trout shall be one and the minimum length shall be eighteen inches.
 The daily creel limit for black bass shall be one and the minimum length shall be eighteen inches.

 (7) Salmon River, East Haddam.
-Those portions of the Salmon River in East Haddam within one hundred feet of signs indicating such closure posted by the Department of Energy and Environmental Protection at or near the spring entering the Salmon River, approximately 220 feet south of the paved boat ramp in Sunrise Resort State Park, shall be closed to all fishing during the period June fifteenth through September fifteenth, inclusive.
+No person shall fish in those portions of the Salmon River in East Haddam within one hundred feet of signs indicating such prohibition posted by the Department of Energy and Environmental Protection at or near the spring entering the Salmon River, approximately 220 feet south of the paved boat ramp in Sunrise Resort State Park, during the period June fifteenth through September fifteenth, inclusive.

-(8) Saugatuck Reservoir, Easton, Redding, Weston.
-Ice fishing is prohibited.

-- (9) Shelton Reservoir #2, Shelton.
+- (8) Saugatuck Reservoir, Easton, Redding, Weston.
+Ice fishing is prohibited. - (9) Shelton Reservoir #2, Shelton.
 Ice fishing is prohibited. - (10) West Pequonnock Reservoir, Monroe.
 Ice fishing is prohibited.